katarinabraun/SARSCoV2_sequencing_healthcare-association_infections/README.md

 **Funding**
 This project was funded in part through a COVID-19 Response grant from the Wisconsin Partnership Program at the University of Wisconsin School of Medicine and Public Health to T.C.F. and D.H.O.

-## In this repository -
+## In this repository ...
-There are two directories (1) cases and (2) figures.
+... there are two directories (1) cases and (2) figures.

 ### Cases
 We include one directory per case included in this paper.
-In this directory you can find the consensus fastas, a Nextclade CSV, a Pangolin (lineage) CSV, as well as Nextstrain phylogenies.
+In this directory you can find the consensus fastas, a Nextclade CSV, a Pangolin (lineage) CSV, as well as any associated phylogenetic trees (built using Nextstrain tools).

 ### Figures
 This directory contains all of the files used to make the three primary figures in the manuscript.